-India's competition watchdog to probe Softbank's Oyo, MakeMyTrip
+India's competition watchdog to probe SoftBank's Oyo, MakeMyTrip

-BENGALURU, Oct 29 (Reuters) - An Indian regulator has ordered an investigation into allegations that hotel-booking service MakeMyTrip Ltd gives special treatment to Softbank-backed hotel chain Oyo on its platform, stifling competition in the industry.
+BENGALURU (Reuters) - An Indian regulator has ordered an investigation into allegations that hotel-booking service MakeMyTrip Ltd (MMYT.O) gives special treatment to SoftBank-backed (9984.T) hotel chain Oyo on its platform, stifling competition in the industry.

 There is a “prima facie case for investigation” against MakeMyTrip and Oyo for alleged violations of rules barring uncompetitive agreements between parties, the Competition Commission of India (CCI) said in an order dated Oct.
 28.